Q: I was designated as an alternate. When will I hear about whether or not I will receive a position? Where am I in the alternate pool?

 - Your application is denied and you are not given an offer.

-Q: I am an international TA and am not able to prove my spoken English proficiency before TA applications will be reviewed.
+Q: I am a non-native speaker of English and am not able to prove my spoken English proficiency before TA applications will be reviewed.
 Can I still apply?

 A: You may apply, but your application will be reviewed accordingly, so it may affect your chances of receiving a position.